16 Best Festivals in March Around the World in 2025

 Wrap up the party on St. Paddy’s Day with a massive street carnival on 17th March.
 You’ll find parades, vendors, live music stages, and fun on O’Connell Street and across the centre of Dublin.

 You will find festivities all over Ireland, not just in the capital city.
 So regardless of where you land, you can raise a glass to honour Ireland’s patron saint.
-This is one of the best festivals in March around the world.

 2. SXSW Festival, USA